 Analyzing Marathon Patent Group's Unusual Options Activity

-Marathon Patent Group (NASDAQ:MARA) shares experienced unusual options activity on Thursday.
-The stock price moved down to $46.85 following the option alert.
+On Monday, shares of Marathon Patent Group (NASDAQ:MARA) saw unusual options activity.
+After the option alert, the stock price moved down to $43.27.

 - Sentiment: BEARISH